ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6poti/3-Install.md

 ### 2.)
 Unzip the OpenMW Development Build into the folder you would like it installed (I.E. C:/Games/OpenMW .49)

-> Inside the folder, launch openmw-wizard.exe and follow the steps, **unchecking Import Bitmap Fonts Setup from Morrowind** at the Import Settings stage.
+> Inside the folder, launch openmw-wizard.exe and follow the steps, **unchecking "Import Bitmap Fonts Setup from Morrowind"** at the Import Settings stage.

 ### 3.)
 Launch your installed Wabbajack & go to the Cogwheel at the top right.
 Log into your Nexus account through here.